-From time to time, we expect to sell and contribute certain investments to ORCC Financing pursuant to a Sale and Contribution Agreement by and between us and ORCC Financing.
-No gain or loss will be recognized as a result of the contribution.
-Proceeds from the SPV Asset Facility will be used to finance the origination and acquisition of eligible assets by ORCC Financing, including the purchase of such assets from us.
+From time to time, we sell and contribute certain investments to ORCC Financing pursuant to a sale and contribution agreement by and between us and ORCC Financing.
+No gain or loss is recognized as a result of the contribution.
+Proceeds from the SPV Asset Facility are used to finance the origination and acquisition of eligible assets by ORCC Financing, including the purchase of such assets from us.
 We retain a residual interest in assets contributed to or acquired by ORCC Financing through our ownership of ORCC Financing.
 The maximum principal amount of the SPV Asset Facility is \$400 million; the availability of this amount is subject to a borrowing base test, which is based on the value of ORCC Financing's assets from time to time, and satisfaction of certain conditions, including certain concentration limits.